b-t-k/pdf2epub3fixed/README.md

 This is a heavily edited version of PDF2epub3fixed that produces an fixed epub file that is made to have a single large background image and whole lines of text superimposed over it i.e. a children's picture book.

 ### The issue
-Adobe InDesign is horrible at addding extra crud to fixed epub exports and often puts spans beteeen indivudual letter so of words for no apparent reason.
+Adobe InDesign is horrible at adding extra crud to fixed epub exports and often puts spans between the individual letters of words for no apparent reason.
 This is horrible both for any editing and  accessibility purposes.

-Using this script you take a pdf export from InDesign and it will produce a much cleaner and more accessible fixed epub.
+Using this script you can take a pdf export from InDesign and produce a much cleaner and more accessible fixed epub.

 ### Change Summary
 I have removed the whole yaml config in favour of hardcoded defaults.